 The subject property, which is approximately 0.13ha in size, is located on Old Mill Lane, north of Old Derry Road and adjacent to CVC's Meadowvale Conservation Area, in the historic Village of Meadowvale in the City of Mississauga (Figure 1).
 Residential properties with single-family dwellings are located to the north, south and east of the subject property.
-To the west of the subject property is a cultural woodland that forms part of Meadowvale Conservation Area.
+To the west of the subject property is a portion of a larger woodland complex that forms part of Meadowvale Conservation Area.

 The subject property is presently part of the CVC-owned Meadowvale Conservation Area.
 The park portion of the Conservation Area is leased to the City of Mississauga.
 The remainder of the parcel has been retained by CVC to support seasonal operations.
 There is a building on the subject property that serves as a workshop and storage facility.
 The area that extends approximately 10m behind the existing shop on the proposed lot has been disturbed by CVC's operational activities.
 The area shows evidence of soil disturbance and lacks natural vegetation regeneration.
 CVC uses this area to store restoration materials, monitoring equipment, construction materials, watercraft, etc. There are concrete pads from an old alcohol storage cabinet, a septic tank cover and some old discarded concrete curbs in this area.
+Representative photographs of the subject property are shown in Figures 2, 3, 4 and 5.